 It is a city of over 1 million people and has more than 100 miles of beaches.
 It’s a beach bum’s dream destination: perfect weather, lots of fun things to do, and a laid-back vibe.
 It is also a city that’s got it all.
 From the beaches to the museums to the shopping, you’ll be able to find something for everyone in this beautiful city.

-If you’re looking for something fun but not too strenuous, consider taking a day trip out of town and return back home in the evening to rest.
+If you’re looking for something fun but not too strenuous, consider taking a day trip out of town and returning back home in the evening to rest.
 You’ll get to explore some new sights and relax in a new setting.
 Here are some of the best day trips from San Diego:

 Table of Contents